scarioscia/scarioscia.github.io/teaching/index.md

 ### Modeling Biological Populations
 I designed a new course for the 2023 Intersession at Johns Hopkins (`AS.020.313`), along with a grad student in my lab, [Andrew Bortvin](https://andrew-bortvin.github.io/).
 Our course introduced students to coding in Python, developing models for populations (ranging from invasive species to proliferating cancer cells), and comparing their models to real-world data.
 It was designed for students of all levels (including freshmen) and departments; no experience with biology or coding necessary.
 We offered "advanced" exercises for those students with significant experience in coding or modeling prior to our course.
-Check out our **[syllabus](https://andrew-bortvin.github.io/mbp23.github.io/syllabus/)** and find our course materials (lecture notes, coding demonstrations, exercise answer keys) on our course **[Github](https://github.com/scarioscia/modeling_biological_populations)**.
+Check out our **[syllabus](https://andrew-bortvin.github.io/mbp23.github.io/syllabus/)** and find our course materials (lecture notes, coding demonstrations, exercise answer keys) on our **[Github](https://github.com/scarioscia/modeling_biological_populations)**.

 ### Quantitative Biology